 A loose tire or jack thrown forward in a collision or hard stop could endanger the occupants of the vehicle.
 Always stow the jack parts and the spare tire in the places provided.

-- 10. Place the deflated (flat) tire in the cargo area and have the tire repaired or replaced as soon as possible. - 11.
-Check the tire pressure as soon as possible.
-Correct the tire pressure as required.
+10. Place the deflated (flat) tire in the cargo area and have the tire repaired or replaced as soon as possible.